Conte-Ecology/basinCharacteristics/percentSandy/README.md

    - Mosaicks all of the state raster and the full range empty raster

 ## Output Rasters

+#### Percent Sandy
-Raster name: percent_sandy <br>
+Raster name: sandy <br>

-Description: This layer represents the soil parent material that is described as "Sandy".
-This classification is defined as a soil whose parent material texture is sandy.
-(In SSURGO's "Component Parent Material" table ("copm") the column "Textural Modifier" ("pmmodifier") = "Sandy").
-A value of 1 indicates the cell is classified as surficial coarseness and 0 indicates not.
-The raster is meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.
+Description: This layer represents the soil parent material that is described as "sandy".
+This classification is defined as a soil whose parent material texture is sandy and is defined in SSURGO's "Component Parent Material" table ("copm") by features in the column "Textural Modifier" ("pmmodifier") = "Sandy".

 ## Notes

-- The range to run over is specified by state
+- The spatial range is determined by the list of states specified.